www.TodaysDietitian.com | Trouble viewing this e-mail? Go here.

 Editor's E-Note

-Make sure you visit Today’s Dietitian’s website at www.TodaysDietitian.com.
-You’ll find the digital issue of the magazine that has more seasonal articles and holiday recipes plus the latest news and information that’s relevant and reliable to daily practice.
+After reading the article, make sure you visit Today’s Dietitian’s website at www.TodaysDietitian.com.
+You’ll find the digital issue of the magazine plus the latest news and information that’s relevant and reliable to daily practice.
 We welcome your feedback at TDeditor@gvpub.com.
-Enjoy the e-newsletter, follow Today’s Dietitian on Facebook and Twitter, and please enjoy the rest of your holiday season!
+Enjoy the e-newsletter, and follow Today’s Dietitian on Facebook and Twitter.

 — Judith Riddle, editor